 All maritime Qualifications require substantial "Sea Time" experience

 We admit both Australian and International students as "special persons" to our full range of internship programs.
-Enrolment can be accepted from graduates at Cert.
-3,4, or Diploma level.
+Enrolment can be accepted from students at Cert.
+4 or Diploma level.
 Our focus is on Tourism, Hospitality, Care Services, and Maritime Seatime experience.

-There is no limit to the time necessary to achieve the required competency in the tasks required in the ACA student training programs.
+There is no limit to the time necessary to achieve the accreditation required competency in the tasks in the ACA student training programs.
 Competency is not a function of time on the task.

-As a condition to the scholarship, all interns will volunteer with the Academy to assist in the ship's operation.
+As a condition to the intern scholarship, all students with the Academy will participate in the ship's operation.
 The general time expectation is a standard ship's watch working with and helping a crew mentor in their specific tasks.
-This is a normal working week onboard a ship and volunteer time is noted as industry experience in student reporting.
+This is a normal working week onboard a ship and times are noted as industry experience in student course reporting.

-ACA provides volunteer workplace insurance for interns.
-Ordinary Cruise travel insurance should be held by all interns.
+ACA provides student work experience insurance for interns.
+Ordinary Cruise travel insurance should also be held by all interns.